exporl/apex-documentation/studies/index.md

 cannot read results belonging to other devices.

 #### Notes
+[^1]: For more technical information see [Setting up Gerrit for use with Apex
+    studies](../development/misc/studies-gerrit#Setting up Gerrit for use with
+    Apex studies)

-[^1]: Note that on Linux Libgit2 provided by the package manager might not be
+[^2]: Note that on Linux Libgit2 provided by the package manager might not be
     able to use the https protocol because of OpenSSL license issues.